njzwj/archivist/README.md

 ![License](https://img.shields.io/badge/license-MIT-purple)
 ![Status](https://img.shields.io/badge/status-under_development-lightgray)

+TL;DR: **Archivist** is designed to
+- Keep track of what we've consumed (online videos).
+- Extract valuable insights.
+- Retrieve and read about it later.

-**Archivist** is designed to efficiently manage and process consumed content, primarily from video platforms such as Bilibili and YouTube.
+The long version: **Archivist** is designed to efficiently manage and process consumed content, primarily from video platforms such as Bilibili and YouTube.
 Future updates will extend support to additional content types.

 ## Key Features